Human-Oriented-ATP/proof-specimen/conflict-driven/README.md

 - It’s always the car closest to the next car that works.
 But I don’t think that disproving any of these conjectures help aid proof discovery.
 So, these are some examples where there is not much to learn from failure (disproving a false, stronger statement).

-*Details* are in [the full pdf][13].

-### Prove an r-regular and bipartite graph does not have a bridge

-*High-level:* I try to prove the stronger, false statement: that any regular graph does not have a bridge.
-But, we find a counterexample, and find there are regular graphs with bridges.
-And so now we’re driven to characterize such graphs, and we find all such graphs have a particular degree sequence, and that degree sequence is incompatible with bipartiteness.
-And so, we end up proving the contrapositive: regular + bridge =\> not bipartite.

-*Details* are in [the full pdf][14].

-### Is there a graph with degree sequence 1,3,3,3?

-*High-level:* You can prove this doesn’t work either (1) by trying a forced construction of an example, failing to construct such an example, and generalizing the failure to the fact that there is a vertex of degree 1 and more than one vertex of maximal degree, or (2) Proving the stronger statement “there is no n-vertex graph with degree sequence 1, n-1, n-1….”.

 *Details* are in [the full pdf][15].

-# The complement

-_Proofs where a conflict-inspired lemma is easily derived, but not helpful to proof discovery._

 ### Prove an r-regular and bipartite graph does not have a bridge

 *High-level:* I tried going by contrapositive: regular + has bridge implies not bipartite.
-In the process, I realized I ended up with a graph where I plugged in an even value for the “r” in the regular graph, and it *didn’t work*, so I realized from the conflict that *r is odd*.
-But, this doesn’t end up being helpful in the final proof.
+In the process, I realized I ended up with a graph where I plugged in an even value for the “r” in the regular graph with a bridge, and it *didn’t work*, so I realized from the conflict that *r is odd*.
+It then immediately followed that in a n-vertex subgraph formed by taking the biggest connected component after removing the bridge, *n is even*.
+But, neither of these facts end up being helpful in the final proof.

 *Details* are in [the full pdf][16].